Horlanrewajucode/EazyBins/Backend/Readme.md

 - The JWT token is used to access protected routes.
 - It includes the user ID and expires after a set duration.
 - Store the token securely on the frontend (e.g., in localStorage or React context).
+## Forgot Password Process

+1. **User Requests Password Reset**
+   The frontend sends a `POST` request to `/forgot-password` with the user's email.

+2. **Generate Reset Token**
+   The backend checks if the user exists.
+If found, it generates a secure token using `crypto.randomBytes`, sets a 30-minute expiry, and saves it to the user's record.

+3. **Send Reset Link via Email**
+   A reset link is emailed to the user:
+   The link expires in 30 minutes

+## Reset Password Process

+1. **User Clicks Reset Link**
+The link opens a frontend page where the user can enter a new password.

+2. **Submit New Password**
+The frontend sends a `POST` request to `/reset-password/:token` with the new password.

+3. **Token Validation & Password Update**
+The backend verifies the token and expiry.
+If valid, it updates the user's password and clears the reset token and expiry fields.

 ## Axios Example and Usage